 At Marian Catholic we are on a journey to prepare students to be successful citizens in a high tech world we can't sometimes imagine.
-Today's students have never known a world without computers, the Internet, highly interactive video games, and cellular smart phones.
+Today's students have never known a world without computers, the Internet, highly interactive video games, and cellular smartphones.
 We are making the shift from "learning to use technology" to "using technology to learn."
 Our 1:1 initiative started for students in the fall of 2014.
 We have compiled a list of Frequently Asked Questions to help address some common concerns and offer answers as we move forward with this initiative together.
 We will add to this list from time to time as pertinent questions arise.

 The decision to purchase iPads was based on cost, maintenance, and management issues.
-Entry level iPads are approximately half the price of a standard laptops. iPads have no moving parts or keys-offering the likelihood of fewer repair and replacement issues.
-There are high quality management systems that allow the school to remotely manage a large number of iPads, which is not the case with comparably priced netbooks.
+Entry level iPads are approximately half the price of a standard laptop. iPads have no moving parts or keys-offering the likelihood of fewer repair and replacement issues.
+There are high-quality management systems that allow the school to remotely manage a large number of iPads, which is not the case with comparably priced netbooks.
 Additionally, the iPad has double the battery life of other options, which will allow students to get through an entire school day without having to charge devices throughout the day.
 The iPad is currently the best mobile device for use in educational settings.